-My Experiences with Dr. John Gonzalez & Orthopedic Medical Group of Riverside
+Dr. John Gonzalez & Orthopedic Medical Group of Riverside – My Experiences

-I believe Dr. Gonzalez Directs His Staff to Excessively Overbook Leading to Extreme Wait Times
+I believe Dr. John Gonzalez Directs His Staff to Excessively Overbook Leading to Extreme Wait Times

-Doctors have occasional emergencies that need their immediate attention and my throw their day off a little.
+Doctors have occasional emergencies that need immediate attention and may throw their schedule of a little.
 I get it.

-But with Dr. John Gonzalez, that is an everyday occurrence.
+But with Dr. John Gonzalez (and the other doctors at Orthopedic Medical Group of Riverside) that is an everyday occurrence.

-My first 3 appointments with Dr. Gonzalez had an average wait time of 2 hours each.
+My first 3 appointments with Dr. John Gonzalez had an average wait time of 2 hours each.

-When scheduling my 4th appointment, I explained that I don’t have 2 hours to waste and asked what could be done to minimize that going forward.
+When scheduling my fourth appointment, I explained that I don’t have 2 hours to waste and asked what could be done to minimize that going forward.

 Staff suggested calling prior to my appointment and they could let me know if the doctor was running late.
-They scheduled me for 12:45, the third appointment after lunch.
+They scheduled me for 12:45, the third patient for the doctor after lunch.

 When I called prior to my appointment as suggested, staff told me the doctor was running on time.
 When he was “running on time” I still ended up waiting AN HOUR AND FORTY-FIVE MINUTES after my appointment time.

-I believe Dr. Gonzalez directs his staff to grossly overbook him and he wastes hundreds of hours of patients’ time every day, so he can maximize his own billing and income.
+As such Dr. John Gonzalez directs his staff to grossly overbook him, wasting hundreds of hours of patients’ time every week, so he can “feel important” and maximize his own billing and income .

 Orthopedic Medical Group & Dr. John Gonzalez Require Frivolous Appointments

-On my first visit with Dr. John Gonzalez at the Riverside branch of Orthopedic Medical Group (on Brockton), the doctor did a full examination on both wrists.
+On my first visit with Dr. John Gonzalez at the Riverside branch of Orthopedic Medical Group (on Brockton but which is now on Latham Street in Riverside), Dr. Gonzalez did a full examination on both wrists.
 That included reviewing x-rays, took motion measurements, tested grip, reviewed the neurological report, etc. FOR BOTH HANDS.

 When he took the stitches out we discussed the surgery needed on my left hand.

-He told me he had already done everything needed to do it, simply call the office when I was ready, and we could schedule a pre-op appointment and the surgery.
+He told me everything needed to do it was complete (tests, support information, insurance approved), simply call the office when I was ready, and we could schedule a pre-op appointment and the surgery.

-When I was ready to do move forward on the left hand, I called and relayed the conversation Dr. Gonzalez and I had, and stated we needed to schedule the surgery and a pre-op appointment.
+When I was ready to do move forward on the left hand, I called the office as directed by Dr. John Gonzalez, relayed the doctors comments and stated we needed to schedule the surgery and a pre-op appointment.

 The staff stated that the doctor is the only one that can schedule surgery and pre-op appointments, and I would need to come in and see him.

-I explained that I had already been evaluated and approved for surgery on both hands, I didn’t need to see the doctor, I just needed him to schedule the surgery and let me know when to come in for the pre-op appointment.
-Have him schedule it and call me back with a time – my schedule was open.
+I explained I had already been evaluated and approved for surgery on both hands.
+I didn’t need to see the doctor, I just needed him to schedule the surgery and let me know when to come in for the pre-op appointment.
+I suggested to have the doctor schedule it and call me back with a time for the pre-op appointment – my schedule was open.

 The office staff verified that what I was stating was correct, but insisted I had to come in so Dr. Gonzalez could schedule the pre-op and surgery date.
 It could not be done over the phone.